 • peer review or discussion events.

-Once qualified, you can do further study and clinical practice to become a specialist practitioner qualified to supply and fit contact lenses.
-With further qualifications, contact lens opticians can go on to become involved in Extended Services, such as minor eye conditions and glaucoma pathways.
-Approved training for the contact lens specialty is provided by the ABDO College and Bradford College.
+It's possible to do further GOC-approved study and clinical practice to become a specialist practitioner qualified to supply and fit contact lenses.
+With further qualifications, contact lens opticians can go on to become involved in Extended Services, such as minor eye conditions (MECs) and glaucoma pathways.

 Career prospects

-After qualifying, many dispensing opticians choose to take on additional management responsibilities and some move into a management or leadership position in a practice.
-The Association of British Dispensing Opticians offers management and leadership courses leading to accredited qualifications for registered dispensing opticians.
+After qualifying, many dispensing opticians choose to take on additional management responsibilities and some move into a practice management or leadership position.
+The Association of British Dispensing Opticians (ABDO) offers management and leadership courses leading to accredited qualifications for registered dispensing opticians.

 It's also possible to take on a supervisory role, supervising student dispensing opticians.